Inigo Group Tax Strategy

 • Compliance of intercompany transactions with arm’s length principles as defined by the OECD transfer pricing standards and relevant local law.

-1. Attitude of the Group towards tax planning
+3. Attitude of the Group towards tax planning

 Inigo recognises that careful tax planning is critical for our business success.
-The Group’s tax planning blends business acumen and knowledge from our external tax advisors to focus on consistency, compliance and the Group’s strategic objectives.
-We have continued to build our people and systems to achieve high standards of compliance to meet the Group’s obligations under tax legislation.
+The Group’s tax planning blends business acumen and knowledge from our external tax advisors to focus on compliance whilst meeting the Group’s strategic objectives.

 We consider, among other factors, the tax laws of the countries in which we operate and endeavour to pay all taxes due in the right place at the right time.
 Whilst the Group strives to be efficient with its tax affairs, tax mitigation is not a driver for activity.

 The Group has low tolerance to tax risk.
-Where tax risks do arise, the Group actively seek to identify, evaluate, monitor and manage these risks, in line with our risk management framework to ensure they remain within our risk appetite.
-We seek advice from our external tax advisors where appropriate on any tax obligations.
+Where tax risks do arise, the Group actively seek to identify, evaluate, monitor, and manage this risk, in line with our risk management framework to ensure they remain within our risk appetite.

-1. The Approach of the Group towards its dealing with HMRC
+5. The Approach of the Group towards its dealing with HMRC

 In a spirit of cooperative compliance, Inigo is committed to: